 With our framework we cannot explain why the self-reflective singleton observer exists -it just does; it is the logical primitive- but we can show that this axiom is sufficient to entail the rest.
-Let us warn the reader that many, on philosophical grounds, may not like what we are about to suggest, but just like the heliocentric model is a better mathematical device to model the solar system than the geocentric model, here our singleton self-reflective model of free participation is also a mathematical device that simplifies our conceptual model of reality.
-One does not need to believe in it to appreciate the mathematical improvement provided by the device.
+Let us warn the reader that many, on philosophical grounds, may feel an urge to resist what we are about to suggest, but just like the heliocentric model is a better mathematical device to model the solar system than the geocentric model, here our singleton self-reflective model of free participation is also a mathematical device that simplifies our conceptual model of reality.
+One does not need to believe in it metaphysically to appreciate the mathematical improvement provided by the device.